sjcobb2022/sjcobb2022/README.md

 ### Hi there, I'm Samuel 👋

-I find immense joy in solving problems and discovering elegant solutions.I embrace new challenges with enthusiasm, always seeking to expand my skills and tackle projects with a flexible approach.
+I love solving problems, finding elegant solutions, and approaching new challenges with enthusiasm, always eager to expand my skills and tackle new projects.

 🚀I specialize in crafting applications that are not just functional but blazingly fast (🦀)